 Wake-on-LAN … sometimes

-For as long as Wake-on-LAN has been around, you would think it would be easy to get it to work correctly.
-And it is — given specific conditions.
-However, there are many caveats that can cause WoL to fail, especially when dealing with remote devices.
+Wake-on-LAN can work reliably, but only when specific network and hardware conditions are met.
+Unfortunately, there are many caveats that can cause WoL to fail, especially when dealing with remote devices.
 Which is why my favorite method to turn on remote devices is to call, text, or Slack someone at the location and have them hit the power button.
 It works 99% of the time.
 What about the other 1%, you ask?
 Well, maybe hardware manufacturers should stop putting the power buttons on the backs of all-in-one computers.
 Just saying.